rapidsai/legate-boost/docs/source/Legate_Boost.rst

 Just like the regressor, the ``LBClassifier`` follows a clean and intuitive workflow.
 It provides additional options and advanced configurations to optimize model performance.
-For more detailed information, refer to the Legate Boost `estimators`_ documentation.
+For more detailed information, refer to the legate-boost `estimators`_ documentation.

 .. _estimators: https://rapidsai.github.io/legate-boost/api/estimators.html#legateboost.LBClassifier

 Example 1
 =========

-Here is an example of using ``Legate Boost`` to build a regression model on the California housing dataset.
+Here is an example of using ``legate-boost`` to build a regression model on the California housing dataset.
 It showcases key features like scalable training across GPUs/nodes, customizable base models, and adjustable learning rates.